 In the \emph{Anti-Asian} dataset \citep{he_racism_2021}, the authors focused on the Asian hate speech surrounding the COVID-19 discussions.
 They followed a similar keyword-based approach but as a two-step process.
-The \emph{covid-19 keywords} are used to narrow the COVID-19 related tweets, following which \emph{hate keywords} about anti-Asian hate is used to segregate the tweets as defined by the collection for the dataset.
-Finally, \emph{counter-speech keywords} are keywords and hashtags used to counter the hate speech and support Asians.
-It comprised of 42 keywords.
+The \emph{covid-19 keywords} are used to narrow the COVID-19-related tweets, following which \emph{hate keywords} about anti-Asian hate is used to segregate the tweets as defined by the collection for the dataset.
+Finally, \emph{counter-speech keywords} are keywords and hashtags used to counter hate speech and support Asians.
+It comprises of 42 keywords.
 The authors used a combination of Twitter Streaming API and Twitter Search API to collect real-time tweets between January 15, 2020 and March 26, 2021.
 The dataset comprises over $210K$ Twitter conversation threads with more than ~$206M$ tweets.

+As mentioned in Section \ref{sec:preliminaries}, our main task is building hate-intensity profiles for each dataset's tweets.
+However, it is important to note that we do not use the class labels in the datasets for our task as they do not contain ground truth for the hate intensity of tweets.
+Instead, we will be using the tweet text to derive the hate intensity scores (as discussed in Section \ref{sec:preliminaries}).

-\paragraph{\bf Length of Conversation Threads: } Figure ~\ref{fig:data_stats}(a) shows the length of conversation threads over the number of conversation threads for the \emph{Anti-Racism} dataset.
-The average length of the conversation threads is concentrated at around $200$, with the maximum length being $582$.
+\paragraph{\bf Length of Conversation Threads} Figure ~\ref{fig:data_stats}(a) shows the length of conversation threads over the number of conversation threads for the \emph{Anti-Racism} dataset.
+The average conversation thread length is around $200$, with the maximum length being $582$.
 On the other hand, Figures ~\ref{fig:data_stats}(b) and \ref{fig:data_stats}(c) show a clipped version of the entire graph for better visualization of the distribution.
 Most of the tweets constitute lengths less than or equal to $100$.
-To understand the full picture, the numerical statistics of \emph{Anti-Social} and \emph{Anti-Asian} is represented in Table ~\ref{tab:dataset_stats}.
+To understand the full picture, the numerical statistics of \emph{Anti-Social} and \emph{Anti-Asian} are represented in Table ~\ref{tab:dataset_stats}.
 The maximum length in the \emph{Anti-Social} dataset goes as high as $20014$.
 However, the average length of the dataset is around 31.
-Along the similar lines, the \emph{Anti-Asian} dataset also touches a maximum conversation thread length of $2822$ with an average length of $35$ across the tweet threads.
+Along similar lines, the \emph{Anti-Asian} dataset also touches a maximum conversation thread length of $2822$ with an average length of $35$ across the tweet threads.